timsutton/pyvideo-urlgrabber/README.md

 [...]
 ```

 The idea is to then feed these URLs into other purpose-built tools.
+Run it with `--help` for more details.

 The first run will take a while, as it builds a cache of all the JSON metadata available on the site.
 There are currently over 2000 videos, resulting in a cache of around 4MB.
 This data is saved to a local cache file that must be manually rebuilt (using the `-r` option) to pick up new changes.